haggqvist459/recipe-website/README.md

 - [x] Preview section output validation
 - [x] Simplify ingredients and instruction input - copy paste friendly
 - [x] Form validation, ensure non-empty fields are not left empty for required inputs
-- [ ] For how many people are the recipe for?
+- [ ] For how many people are the recipe?

 ## Edit Form
 - [ ] Edit, remove & Add for metadata